 Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions : - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
 Measurement of Financial Instruments The council follows the requirements of the Local Government Code.
-No Take advice from finance professionals No Bad debt provision A provision is estimated using a proportion basis of an aged debt listing Review and reconciliation of bad debt reports completed by Revenue and Benefits Service Manager.
+Notification from the Public Work Loans Body (PWLB) and correspondence with other counter bodies.
+No Take advice from finance professionals No Bad debt provision A provision is estimated using a proportion basis of an aged debt listing Review and reconciliation of Fbad debt reports completed by Revenue and Benefits Service Manager.
 Finance team will review these reports before making the final provision.
 No Consistent proportion used across aged debt.
 The degree of uncertainty used in the selection of the percentage rate to use is medium.
 No Property Plant and Equipment The council follows the requirements of the Local Government Code.
-Capital accountant will reconcile the fixed asset register based on external valuation and the requirements of the Local Government Code.
-The life and condition of the asset No Pensions The council follows the requirements of the Local Government Code.
+1 The life and condition of the asset No Pensions The council follows the requirements of the Local Government Code.
 Payroll data is reconciled before submission to the actuary.
 Yes- Hymans Robertson Rate of CPI inflation, increase in salaries, increase in pensions and discount rate on liabilities No